 Simulink.SimulationData.Parameter object, accessible as an element in the

-Dashboard blocks can only connect to real scalar signals.
+Except the Dashboard Scope block and the Display block, dashboard blocks can only connect to real scalar signals.

 Dashboard blocks cannot connect to signals inside referenced models.